margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## It's a Southern Thing ##
 The rural south seems insular.
-Women seem less educated, less cultured, and dependent on men.
+Women seem less educated, and dependent on men.
 People in the south seem racist.
 The society around them expects them to work strictly in education and nursing.
 The society around them expects them to become married and depend on men, and be less employed.